TIMBER DRIVE ELEMENTARY’S MISSION STATEMENT

 Volunteers are a very special resource and we solicit and welcome your many talents.
 Parents are encouraged to volunteer by notifying the PTA volunteer committee, the guidance counselor or IRT, and/or the classroom teacher.
 Communicating your service availability is important so the teacher can plan a productive volunteer activity.
 Remember to sign-in at the office and get a visitor pass.
 All volunteers (including field trip chaperones) must register online in the school and sign a confidentiality agreement.

-New volunteers for 2016-17 must register and have an approved criminal record check prior to engaging in volunteer work.
-The volunteer system will be open daily for registration from July 1 through October 31, 2014, from 8:00 AM to 4:00 PM.
-Beginning November 3, registration will be open on Mondays only, except on Holidays.
+Volunteers must register each school year and have an approved criminal record check prior to engaging in volunteer work.
+The volunteer system will be open daily for registration.
+Volunteers may register at any Wake County public school.

 Families and businesses are encouraged to join and support the PTA.
 General meetings are scheduled one time each quarter and will be publicized through teacher newsletters, posted on the PTA bulletin board near the main office, and via School Messenger system.